Citation, DOI & article data

-Creutzfeldt-Jakob disease (CJD) is a spongiform encephalopathy that results in a rapidly progressive dementia and other non-specific neurological features and death usually within a year or less from onset.
-The vast majority are sporadic, but familial and acquired forms are also occasionally encountered.
+Creutzfeldt-Jakob disease (CJD) is a transmissible spongiform encephalopathy that results in rapidly progressive dementia and death usually within a year from onset.
+The vast majority are sporadic, but familial and acquired forms are occasionally encountered.

 Four types of Creutzfeldt-Jakob disease have been described 2,6:

 - further divided into numerous subtypes according to molecular markers (see pathology section below)

 - variant (vCJD)